+Name: Chris Baur

+Organization / Group/ Business represented:

+Address: Postal Code:

+Daytime Phone No: Home Phone:

+D. C. C. C.

-^{Name:} Chris Baur Organization / Group/ Business represented: Address: Postal Code: Davtime Phone No: Home Phone: Email: Date of Meeting: April 8, 2019 Is this an item on the Agenda?
-Agenda Item No: 5.5 C of W I request future notification of meetings I wish to address Council / Committee Describe in detail the reason for the deputation and what act (if applicable): ion you will be asking Council/Committee to take I will be talking about Policy 8.3.1.v of the Tertiary Plan which talks about a adjustments" to the Natural Heritage System boundary. amendments to the plan not being required for "minor I request the wording be changed to: "An amendment to the Plan shall not be required for adjustments to the (N Impact Study supports such adjustments and is approved by the Town and Thank you.
-Do you wish to provide a written or electronic communication Please submit all materials at least 5 days before the meetin Deputation Guidelines: e accommodated up to and including the meeting
+Email: Date of Meeting:

+April 8, 2019

+Is this an item on the Agenda? ■ Yes □ No Agenda Item No: 5.5 C of W

+■ I request future notification of meetings I wish to address Council / Committee

+Describe in detail the reason for the deputation and what action (if applicable): on you will be asking Council/Committee to take

+I will be talking about Policy 8.3.1.v of the Tertiary Plan which talks about a adjustments" to the Natural Heritage System boundary. mendments to the plan not being required for "minor

+I request the wording be changed to:

+"An amendment to the Plan shall not be required for adjustments to the (Natural Heritage System) boundaries where an Environments Impact Study supports such adjustments and is approved by the Town and Lake Simcoe Region Conservation Authority"

+Thank you.

+Do you wish to provide a written or electronic communication Please submit all materials at least 5 days before the meeting •

-- Deputations related to items on the agenda can be accommodated up to and including the meeting day; - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form; - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.
+- Deputations related to items on the agenda can be accommodated up to and including the meeting day: - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form; - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.